Diagnosis and Treatment of Underbite in Liberty Township or Hamilton, OH

 Underbites can happen when the lower jaw grows too much or if the upper jaw doesn’t grow enough, causing the lower jaw and teeth to extend beyond the upper teeth.
 It’s often a genetic condition, meaning if someone in your family has an underbite, you’re more likely to have one too.
 Sometimes, childhood habits like a low tongue thrust can cause underbite.
 A prolonged use of a pacifier can also contribute to an underbite.
 It’s always best to consult with a dental professional if you have any concerns!

-Genetics of Underbite
+Genetics of underbite

 Prognathism of the lower jaw is often a hereditary condition, meaning it can be passed down from parents to their children through genes.
 However, it’s not always a guarantee that you’ll have an underbite just because your parents do, as it’s a complex trait influenced by multiple genes.
-Environmental factors, like togue posture or prolonged use of a pacifier, can also contribute to the development of an underbite.
+Environmental factors, like tongue posture or prolonged use of a pacifier, can also contribute to the development of an underbite.
 So, while your genes play a significant role, they’re not the sole determinants.
 Isn’t genetics fascinating?

-How Underbite Can Affect Your Health
+How Underbite can Affect Your Health

 You might be surprised to learn that an underbite can actually have quite an impact on your overall health.
 It’s not just about aesthetics or a perfect smile.
 An underbite can cause difficulties to chew and eat or speak, which could potentially lead to nutritional problems.
 It can also cause strain on your jaw, leading to chronic jaw pain and headaches.
 In some cases, it might even result in speech issues, making it harder for you to articulate certain words.
 So, it’s not just about looking good, it’s also about feeling good and staying healthy!